msawczyn/EFDesigner/VSMarketplace blurb.md

 at least those features and, in addition, add all the little things that _should_ have been there.
 Things like:

 *   importing entities from C# source, or existing DbContext definitions (including their entities) from compiled EF6 or EFCore assemblies
+*   multiple views of your model to highlight important aspects of your design
 *   the ability to show and hide parts of the model
 *   easy customization of generated output by editing or even replacing the T4 templates
 *   entities by default generated as partial classes so the generated code can be easily extended